An Exclusion Diet: The Report

 Following up from my last post, I've spent the last two weeks following a strict exclusion diet (aka elimination diet) in an attempt to determine if the food I ate affected my psoriasis.
 The only food I was allowed during this experiment was brown rice and water (yes that meant no salt, soy sauce, olive oil or other forms of flavour).

 The goal is for the restrictions to improve your symptoms to the point where they are consistently gone or much improved.
-Once they have stabilised in their new improved state you begin slowly reintroducing foods and wait to see what foods are problematic.
+Once you have stabilised in a new improved state, you begin slowly reintroducing foods and wait to see what foods are problematic.

 I'm disappointed, both with the results and in my bailing from the experiment.
 While it appears that diet doesn't play a significant role for me, my sister is sticking it out (good for her!) and is hopeful that she'll find some problem food culprits.
 I still believe that experimenting with diet in a controlled fashion like this is a powerful tool and could be helpful to many people.
 In the hope that it will be helpful to others, here is what I learned from this experiment.

 - The Royal Prince Alfred Hospital Allergy Unit is a wonderful resource to learn about food allergies, intolerance and elimination diets in general.
 I wish I'd found their site before I began my diet.
 They have lots of information available on their web site and have also published two books on the topic.
 Their first book, Friendly Food is primarily a cookbook which provides lots of yummy recipes for people who need to avoid a wide variety of foods.
 The introduction also has some great information and charts about the natural chemicals in food and how to introduce them into your diet.
 Most of the introduction is available online for free.
 I haven't read their second book, the Elimination Diet Handbook, but I've ordered a copy and based on the introduction available online it looks great.